COMPAS Profiling in Michigan Prisons

 MDOC is Now Using COMPAS Scoring

-COMPAS is a program newly adopted by the Michigan Department of Corrections.
+COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) is a program newly adopted by the Michigan Department of Corrections.
 It is a program that puts a computer between the offender and the Judge.
 The COMPAS program is an algorithm that predicts an individual’s likelihood of committing another crime based on 137 questions.
 The program is currently being used in parole hearings.
-The MDOC will be adding COMPAS to pre-sentence investigations later this year.
+The MDOC will be adding COMPAS to presentence investigations later this year.
 COMPAS was never intended to determine the length of a person’s sentence.
-The Criminal Defense Attorney will have to make sure COMPAS scoring is done correctly.
+Criminal defense attorneys must ensure COMPAS scoring is done correctly.

 COMPAS is based on a statistical analysis of traits like education and age as they correlate to criminal activity and not based on the individual.
-Michigan has a long history of cases requiring sentencing to be based on the individual and not statistics.
+Michigan has a long history of cases requiring sentencing based on the individual, not statistics.
 The failure to adequately consider individual circumstances could exclude the COMPAS program from consideration at sentencing.

 Is COMPAS scoring accurate?

-The COMPAS program has an average of 76% accuracy.
+The COMPAS program has an average accuracy of 76%.
 The 76% accuracy rate means that one-quarter of the time, it gets its evaluation wrong.
 A polygraph test is inadmissible because it is considered unreliable at a 10% error rate.
-COMPAS error rate is far greater than a polygraph test, so it would seem doubtful that the results will be admissible in court.
+The COMPAS error rate is far greater than a polygraph test, so it is doubtful that the results will be admissible in court.

 Authority